-- who / that is used for people

-The man who lives next door is a doctor.

-- which / that is used for animals and objects

-The car which was stolen was very expensive.

-- whose is used for people, animals and objects to show possession

-The woman whose cat is missing is very sad.
+- who / that is used for people The man who lives next door is a doctor. - which / that is used for animals and objects The car which was stolen was very expensive. - whose is used for people, animals and objects to show possession The woman whose cat is missing is very sad.

-- who, which and that can be omitted when they are the object of the relative clause The boy (who / that) you saw at my house is my - the boy (wno / that) you saw at my house is my best friend. who, which and that cannot be omitted when they are the subject of the relative clause

-The dog which / that is running is not mine.

-• whose is never omitted

-The teacher whose students broke the window was fired.
+- who, which and that can be omitted when they are the object of the relative clause The boy (who / that) you saw at my house is my best friend. - who, which and that cannot be omitted when they are the subject of the relative clause The dog which / that is running is not mine. - whose is never omitted The teacher whose students broke the window was fired.